Editorial Policies

 Licensing

-Under this license, authors retain copyright and grant the journal the right of first publication.
+All articles published in The Poison are licensed under the terms of the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 The articles are freely available to the public, allowing anyone to read, download, copy, distribute, print, search, link to the full texts, or use them for any other lawful purpose, as long as proper credit is given to the original author(s) and source.

 Copyright